 “No one else can make anyone go to rehab.”

 When the person is not responding to your suggestions, you can consider an intervention with the help of a licensed interventionist AND seek professional help from a psychotherapist or treatment center.
-When you are seeking professional help CALL 1-877-503-7729 to assess and evaluate a loved one’s problem.
-Questions we typically ask include:
+When you are seeking professional help to assess and evaluate a loved one’s problem, there are typical asked questions:

 - Which substance/drug does the person abuse?